-The King of Prussia is one of those potentates the least in debt notwithstanding he has a long time made a figure in Europe, much above what the comparative strength and resources of his kingdom entitled him to expect.
-This his superior genius has effected.
-By a wise administration, he maintains an army of one hundred and fifty thousand men, nearly equal to that of France, with one third of its people, and less than a third of its riches.
-This he does by judicious arrangements, by a rigid economy, and by a species of commerce, which is carried on, on account of the state.
-There are several public manufactories, from which the army is supplied, and by the help of which the money paid out with one hand is taken in by the other. balance of the principal branch was against us, and the little specie derived from others was transferred directly to the payment of that balance, without passing into home circulation.
-It would have been impracticable, by loans and taxes, to bring such a portion of the forementioned sum into the public coffers as would have answered the purposes of the war; nor could it have spared so considerable a part. without obstructing the operations of domestic com-Taxes are limited, not only by the quantity merce. of wealth in a state, but by the temper, habits, and genius of the people; all which, in this country, conspired to render them moderate; and as to loans, men will not be prevailed upon to lend money to the public when there is a scarcity, and they can find a more profitable way of employing it otherwise, as was our case.
+The quantity of money formerly in circulation among us is estimated at about thirty millions of dollars.
+This was barely sufficient for our interior commerce.
+Our exterior commerce was chiefly carried on by barter.
+We sent our commodities abroad, and brought back others in return.
+The balance of the principal branch was against us, and the little specie derived from others was transferred directly to the payment of that balance, without passing into home circulation.
+It would have been impracticable, by loans and taxes, to bring such a portion of the forementioned sum into the public coffers as would have answered the purposes of the war; nor could it have spared so considerable a part, without obstructing the operations of domestic commerce.
+Taxes are limited, not only by the quantity of wealth in a state, but by the temper, habits, and genius of the people; all which, in this country, conspired to render them moderate; and as to loans, men will not be prevailed upon to lend money to the public when there is a scarcity, and they can find a more profitable way of employing it otherwise, as was our case.

 The ordinary revenues of the United Provinces amount to about twenty-five millions of guilders; or two millions two hundred and fifty thousand pounds sterling per annum.
 This is, on proportion to its territory and numbers, the richest country in the world; and the country where the people sustain the heaviest load of taxes.
 Its population is about equal to ours, two millions of souls.
 The burthens on the subject are so great that it is by some held most impracticable, even on extraordinary emergencies, to enlarge the revenues by new impositions.
 It is maintained, their dependence, in these cases, must be on the extraordinary contributions of wealthy individuals; with the aid of which, in some of their wars, they have raised four millions sterling a year.

-In a country possessed of so vast a stock of wealth. where taxes are carried to such a height, and where the means of paying them so infinitely exceed those in our power, if the national revenues only amount to the sum I have stated, how inadequate must have been the product of any taxes we could have levied, to the demands of the service!
+In a country possessed of so vast a stock of wealth, where taxes are carried to such a height, and where the means of paying them so infinitely exceed those in our power, if the national revenues only amount to the sum I have stated, how inadequate must have been the product of any taxes we could have levied, to the demands of the service!
 Loans, for the reason before hinted, would have been out of the question; at least, they would have been so trifling as to be an object of little importance.
-Suppose we should have been able to raise a million sterling, annually; a sum that probably would have exceeded our ability; how unequal would this have been to our wants!"
-No economy could have made it bear any proportion, especially if we recur to the causes already enumerated, by which the currency depreciated in its first stages.
+Suppose we should have been able to raise a million sterling, annually; a sum that probably would have exceeded our ability; how unequal would this have been to our wants!1 No economy could have made it bear any proportion, especially if we recur to the causes already enumerated, by which the currency depreciated in its first stages.

-From these reasonings it results, that it was not in the power of Congress, when their emissions had arrived at the thirty millions of dollars, to put a stop to them.
-They were obliged, in order to keep up the supplies, to go on creating artificial revenues by new emissions; and as these multiplied, their value declined.
+From these reasonings it results, that it was not in the power of Congress, when their emissions had arrived at the thirty millions of dollars, to put a stop to them.2 They were obliged, in order to keep up the supplies, to go on creating artificial revenues by new emissions; and as these multiplied, their value declined.
 The progress of the depreciation might have been retarded, but it could not have been prevented.
 It was, in a great degree, necessary.